Helpful prior learning:

 A thought experiment

-Imagine two aeroplanes make an emergency landing, on Planet A and Planet B, and are damaged.
-As smoke fills the cabin, everyone knows they must escape.
+Imagine two planes crash-land on different planets and are badly damaged.
+As smoke fills the cabin, everyone realises they need to escape.

-On Planet A, passengers check on others nearby.
-Those needing help exit first.
-People risk their lives even for strangers.
+On Planet A, passengers check on others.
+They help those who need assistance escape first.
+Some risk their lives to save strangers.

 Which planet do you think we live on?
 Think before revealing the text below.